-In order to exploit convolution $n$-categories $\Es$ as a source of non-trivial examples of fully involutive \hbox{$n$-categories} with non-commutative $n$-diagonal blocks $\Es_\bullet$ (and hence necessarily with non-commutative exchange), we must utilize a more ``sophisticated'' system of coefficients $\As$.
+In order to exploit convolution $n$-categories $\Es$ as a source of non-trivial examples of fully involutive \hbox{$n$-categories} with non-commutative $n$-diagonal home-sets $\Es_\bullet$ (and hence necessarily with non-commutative exchange), we must utilize a more ``sophisticated'' system of coefficients $\As$.

-Motivated from the previous discussion, we are naturally induced to propose the following notion: \begin{definition} A \emph{hyper-C*-algebra} \footnote{We warn the reader that there is a conflict of terminology with the usage of the term ``hyper-algebra'' in the area of universal algebra, where an ``hyperalgebra'' (also called multialgebra or polyalgebra) means an algebraic structure with set-valued operations.} $(\As,\circ_0,\dots,\circ_{n-1},*_0,\dots,*_{n-1})$ is a complete topo-linear space $\As$ equipped with pairs of multiplication/involution $(\circ_k,*_k)$, for $k=0,\dots n-1$, each inducing on $\As$ a C*-algebra structure, via a necessarily unique C*-norm $\| \cdot\|_k$, compatible with the given fixed topology. \end{definition}
+Motivated from the previous discussion, we are naturally induced to propose the following notion: \begin{definition} A \emph{hyper-C*-algebra} \footnote{We warn the reader that there is a conflict of terminology with the usage of the term ``hyper-algebra'' in the area of universal algebra, where an ``hyperalgebra'' (also called multialgebra or polyalgebra) means an algebraic structure with set-valued operations. \emph{Important note}: As already mentioned in footnote~\ref{foo: norms}, in the infinite dimensional case, the requirement of simultaneuous completeness for all the norms will be in general too restrictive and a more appropriate choice is to ask the completeness in the uniformity induced by the family of norms.
+We will return to these infinite dimensional technical issues elsewhere. } $(\As,\circ_0,\dots,\circ_{n-1},*_0,\dots,*_{n-1})$ is a complete topo-linear space $\As$ equipped with pairs of multiplication/involution $(\circ_k,*_k)$, for $k=0,\dots n-1$, each inducing on $\As$ a C*-algebra structure, via a necessarily unique C*-norm $\| \cdot\|_k$, compatible with the given fixed topology. \end{definition}